-The estimated time to complete the inspection direct inspection effort is 70 hours (with a range of 63 to 77 hours) per site and will consist of 1 week of direct inspection effort with contractor support.
+The estimated time to complete the inspection procedure’s direct inspection effort is 70 hours (with a range of 63 to 77 hours) per site and will consist of 1 week of direct inspection effort on site with contractor support.
 This inspection is planned to be conducted as a team inspection.
-The team consist of two regional inspectors and
+The team should consist of two regional inspectors and one subject matter expert (SME).

-inspection inspection requirementsinspection requirements be
+The sample size of three equates to inspectors choosing three critical systems (CSs).
+The inspection team will perform a review of previous inspection violations and consult with resident inspectors to ascertain current licensee performance to inform the inspection requirements.
+The final approval of the inspection requirements will be based on Branch Chief approval or other direction by management.

-The frequency at which this inspection activity is to be conducted is week (once every years).
+The frequency at which this inspection activity is to be conducted is 1 week triennially (once every 3 years).
+The 1 week of the inspection will be conducted on site, contingent on licensee performance testing and performance metrics.

 Note 1: Alternate Inspection Program for Licensees with Performance and Function Testing Program

-When a licensee elects to demonstrate an authentic and realistic performance and function test of the cybersecurity network configuration, the opportunity could provide a more efficient method to evaluate the licensee’s defensive architecture and selected program elements.
-If, based on onsite oversight of the performance testing configuration and implementation, the that the licensee conducted an effective, acceptable performance and function test, then the subsequent conduct of the inspection is modified.
-For licensees with a performance and functional testing program, up to hours of direct inspection effort is planned for performance and function test observation applicable to the site.
-Inspection of the performance and functional testing demonstration and reported results may satisfy certain inspection areas (i.e., performance testing results may satisfy inspection requirements: 03.01.a, 03, 03.02.a, and the performance testing demonstration may satisfy portions of 03.02.b, 03.02.d, 03., as determined by the type and scope of the testing).This inspection is planned to be conducted as a team inspection.
+When a licensee elects to demonstrate an authentic and realistic performance and function test of the cybersecurity network configuration, the opportunity could provide the inspection team with a more efficient method to evaluate the licensee’s defensive architecture and selected program elements.
+If, based on onsite oversight of the performance testing configuration and implementation, the inspection team concludes that the licensee conducted an effective, acceptable performance and function test, then the subsequent conduct of the inspection is modified.
+For licensees with a performance and functional testing program, up to 15 hours of direct inspection effort is planned for performance and function test observation applicable to the site.
+Inspection of the performance and functional testing demonstration and reported results may satisfy certain inspection areas (i.e., performance testing results may satisfy inspection requirements: 03.01.a, 03.01.b, 03.02.a, and the performance testing demonstration may satisfy portions of 03.02.b, 03.02.d, and 03.03.a, as determined by the type and scope of the testing).

+Note 2: Section 03.04, Review of Cybersecurity Program is not required for minimum sample completion but may be used by the team after consultation with the responsible Branch Chief.

+This inspection is planned to be conducted as a team inspection.
+The team may consist of two inspectors, and one subject matter expert (SME).

 71130.10-01 INSPECTION OBJECTIVE

 01.01 To provide assurance that the licensee’s digital computer and communication systems and networks associated with safety, security, or emergency preparedness (SSEP) functions are adequately protected against cyberattacks in accordance with Title 10 of the Code of Federal Regulations (10 CFR) 73.54 and the licensee’s U.S. Nuclear Regulatory Commission (NRC) approved cybersecurity plan (CSP).

 01.02 To verify that CSP changes and reports are in accordance with 10 CFR 50.54(p).
+See Note 2 above.

 71130.10-02 GENERAL GUIDANCE